Pancu/Witch-Hat-Atelier-Spell-Recognition-Unity/README.md

 Check debug logs for spell recognition

+*There's a sample fire particle system, however the Columns symbol don't affect it yet.
+You can change this inside SpellVFXMaker.cs*

 ## How does it work?

 The system waits for the player input as a cluster of points, tries to calculate the center of the drawing using Bouding Boxes, and sets a specific radius.